-- Staffing changes reflect the addition of 5.9 new positions:

-- 1.5 Occupational Therapists

-- 0.4 Physical Therapist

-- 1.0 Visual/Hearing Impaired Teacher

-- 1.0 Translator

-- 2.0 Certified Behavior Specialists

-- Contracted Services increase for County Diagnostic Center consultants and bilingual assessments previously paid under grants.

-- Supplies and Materials had increased in FY 2017 for replacement computers that were previously purchased with grant funds.
+- Staffing changes reflect the addition of 3.9 new positions 1.5 Occupational Therapists, 0.4 Physical Therapist, 1.0 Visual/Hearing Impaired Teacher, and 1.0 Translator, based on student needs. - Contracted Services increase for County Diagnostic Center consultants and bilingual assessments previously paid under grants. - Supplies and Materials had increased in FY 2017 for replacement computers that were previously purchased with grant funds.